 Treatment for Sleep Apnea Charleston

 Dr. Dickert and Dr. Lynn will work with you to determine if your symptoms are part of a sleep disorder and what type you may have.
-The most common type is obstructive sleep apnea, OSA, which can often be treated with an oral appliance to relieve symptoms and reduce associated risks.
+The most common type is obstructive sleep apnea (OSA).
+This is typically caused by an obstruction of the upper airway during sleep resulting from the collapse of soft tissues at the back of the throat.
+The airway becomes blocked, and patients are momentarily unable to breathe, cutting oxygen off from vital organs.
+OSA can often be treated with an oral appliance to relieve symptoms and reduce associated risks.

 Although the CPAP machine is still considered the “gold standard” of treatment for OSA, a custom oral appliance can be effective in mild to moderate cases.
 Due to the inconvenience and maintenance of the CPAP, patient compliance is generally poor, reducing its ability to improve symptoms.
 An oral appliance will fit much like a custom made sports mouth guard, allowing you to speak and drink fluids while wearing it.
+It works by opening the airway, relaxing the jaw muscles, and allowing you to breathe comfortably throughout the night.
+The device will be carefully fabricated to the specifications of your mouth.
 It is comfortable, easy to use, convenient and portable.
 For these reasons, patients will commit to routine use and enjoy improved overall health as well as a good night’s rest.

 Schedule A Consultation